tony-dinh/hook-book/recipes/use-keypress/README.md

 # useKeyPress()
-A hook to detect when the specific keys are pressed ([Try it out](https://codesandbox.io/s/8x2068664j)).
+A hook to detect when the specific keys are pressed.

 ```js
 function App() {